MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/coordinates/pickle_readers.rst

 Serialization of Coordinate Readers
 *********************************************************

-To achieve a flawless implementation of parallelism, this document illustrates the basic idea of how different coordinate readers are being serialized in MDAnalysis, and what developers should do to serialize a new reader.
+To achieve a working implementation of parallelism, this document illustrates the basic idea of how different coordinate readers are being serialized in MDAnalysis, and what developers should do to serialize a new reader.